-If the notice is returned by the post office with a forwarding address, the notice will be resent to the address indicated.
+If the notice is returned by the post office with a forwarding address, the notice will be re-sent to the address indicated.
 The family will have 15 business days to respond from the date the letter was re-sent.

-If a family is removed from the waiting list for failure to respond, the Sr. Vice President of HCVP may reinstate the family if s/he determines the lack of response was due to CCHA error, or to circumstances beyond the family's control.
+If a family is removed from the waiting list for failure to respond, the CCHA may reinstate the family if it is determined that the lack of response was due to CCHA error, or to circumstances beyond the family's control.